gabrielrezzonico/dogsandcats/capstone_report.md

 ### Algorithms and Techniques

+Artificial neural network are used heavily in this capstone, these networks are a computational model based originally in the human brain.
+A neural network is an interconection of neurons.
+Each Neuron is a computation unit that receives an input, aplies a weight, bias and an activation function, producing an output:

+$$ output = f(w1 .
+X1 + b) $$

+where f is the activation function, X1 is the input, w1 is the weight and b is the bias.

+In an Neural network all the neurons from one layer are connected with all the neurons from the next layer.
+To get a better understanding of this concept, this is a useful resource [7]

+Convolutional neural networks are the main topic of this capstone.
+CNN are a type of artificail neural network that take advantage of assuming that the input is an image.
+Each neuron in a layer of a CNN is only connected to a region of the input.
+This way the number of weights that each layer manage is smaller than the ones from a Neural Network.
+CNN are mainly compose of two types of operation: Convolution and Pooling.
+On top of CNN Fully Connected Neuwork are used, these are Neural networks.

-To conduct transfer learning, the pre-trained weights of three models where used.
+To conduct transfer learning (this is, to use the knowledge already learnet by the network using other dataset) the pre-trained weights of three models where used.
 This three models are InceptionV3, ResNet50 and Vgg16.
-Although we are not going to enter in detail, this models have several layers of convolution and pooling (and several other operations) with different network's architecture.
+Although we are not going to enter in detail, this models have several layers of convolution and pooling (and several other operations) with different network's architecture, a reference explication is given below:

+* VGG16

+This model created in 2014, obtained an error rate of 7.3% on the ILSVRC 2014 competition.
+This convolutional neural network has 16 layers, it uses 3x3 convulutional layers with a max pooling of 2x2.
+It uses RELU as activation function.
+[8]

+* InceptionV3

+This deep convolutional neural network was developed by Google.
+The most important layer of this network is called Inception.
+The inception module allows the network to compute operation in parallel, there are several paths in each inception module with different operations.
+The model itself can learn wich path its better when training.
+[2]

+* ResNet50

+This convolutional neural network was invented by Microsoft.
+It has 152 layers.
+The main idea of this network is a block called Residual Block.
+This block has two convolutional operations, like any other CNN but the difference is that it adds the input to the block to the output.
+[3]

 The "weights" (knowledge) of the models used in this capstone, where pretrained on the ImageNet dataset, the weights files used are listed below:

 * VGG: https://goo.gl/go2y7h
 * Resnet50: https://goo.gl/MuftHu
 * Inverption V3: https://goo.gl/R0Ig5B

-The process used to transfer the learned features of the CNN to the new domain is the same for every pre-trained CNN.
-The main steps are explained bellow:

-1. Create the model's network architecture and load the weight file.
-In this step we are not going to create the "classification" head of the original network, only the CNN layers are created.
-All these layers are set to be NON trainable.

-2. On top of the network created in the step one, a small Fully Connected Network was connected with the objective to classified the images.

-3. We feed our complete network we the images from the Cats and Dogs data set.
-The CNN uses its weights to computed pre-learned useful feature.
-The FCN receives these "features" computed by the pre-trained CNN and try to use this features to predict iamge in the new domain.

-We repeat these process by several epochs.

-4. Once we have our FCN classifier fully trained, we set the last layers of the CNN to be "trainable".
-Set the learning rate to a lower value and feed the complete network.
-This way we slightly modify the weights of the last layers of the CNN to be tuned with the new dataset.

 A CNN completed trained on the Dogs and Cats dataset was used.
 The architecture of the network can be seen in Figura 6.